In this tutorial, we are using Velero to backup and restore an OVHcloud Managed Kubernetes cluster configuration and resources.

 Creating the S3 bucket for Velero

-Velero needs a S3 bucket as storage backend to store the data from your cluster.
+Velero needs an S3 bucket as the storage backend to store data from your cluster.
+In this section, you will create your S3 bucket on OVHcloud Object Storage.

-You should now have access to your OpenStack RC file, with a filename line <user_name>-openrc.sh
+You should now have access to your OpenStack RC file, with a filename like<user_name>-openrc.sh

 , and the username and password for your OpenStack account.

-Set the environement variables by sourcing the OpenStack RC file:
+Set the environment variables by sourcing the OpenStack RC file:

 The shell will ask you for your OpenStack password:

-Please enter your OpenStack Password for project <project_name> as user <user_name>:
+Please enter your OpenStack Password for project as user :

-S3 tokens are different, you need 2 parameters (access and secret) to generate a S3 token.
+S3 tokens are different.
+You need two parameters (access and secret) to generate an S3 token.

 These credentials will be safely stored in Keystone.
 To generate them with python-openstack